 Conventional medicine often says that sporadic goiters usually have no known cause.
 But for some people, certain drugs can lead to sporadic goiters.
 Lithium, which is used to treat certain mental health conditions and other medical conditions, is an example of a drug that can cause this type of goiter.

-Other health conditions and disease that have been linked to the development of goiters include Graves disease, Hashimoto’s disease, pregnancy and thyroiditis.
+Other health conditions and diseases that have been linked to the development of goiters include Graves disease, Hashimoto’s thyroiditis, other forms of thyroiditis and pregnancy.
 Exposure to radiation can also contribute to goiter formation.
-(7)
+(8)

 Conventional Goiter Treatment